Product Review – Quick Easy Mitered-Binding Tool

 I have recently discovered a great tool for making mitered binding.
-It’s called the Quick Easy Mitered Binding Tool by Sew Biz.
+It’s called the Quick and Easy Mitered Binding Tool by Sew Biz.
 Ask for it at your local quilt shop or shop online.
-(I’m not getting paid for this endorsement).

 It’s designed to use the backing fabric to wrap around to the front of your project and form a binding; rather than a separate piece of binding that is added the more traditional way.